-- If you take NPH insulin or glyburide, take them as ordered. - If you take glargine, Levemir, or metformin, ask your health care provider how to take these medicines the last few days before your delivery. - If your surgery is scheduled first thing in the morning, DO NOT eat or drink anything after midnight the night before. - Test your blood sugar at 3 a.m.
-If your blood sugar is low or you are having symptoms of hypoglycemia (shaking, nausea, jitteriness, etc.), take 3 to 4 glucose tablets or 4 ounces of CLEAR juice (such as apple, cranberry, grape - not orange or grapefruit). - Test your blood sugar again in about 15 minutes and then as needed to make sure your blood sugar levels return to and stay within normal limits.
+- If you take NPH insulin or glyburide, take them as ordered. - If you take glargine, Levemir, or metformin, ask your provider how to take these medicines the last few days before your delivery. - If your surgery is scheduled first thing in the morning, do NOT eat or drink anything after midnight the night before. - Test your blood sugar at 3 a.m.
+If your blood sugar is low or you are having symptoms of hypoglycemia (shaking, nausea, jitteriness), take 3 to 4 glucose tablets or 4 ounces of CLEAR juice such as apple, cranberry, grape.
+Do not drink orange or grapefruit juice. - Test your blood sugar again in about 15 minutes.
+Test it again as needed to make sure your blood sugar levels return to and stay within normal limits.